 Renault has a car for every occasion.
 Find out whether one of them could be perfect for your needs by reading our Renault overview.

-Renault is a long-standing French institution – and an automotive giant now that it has merged with Nissan.
+Renault is a long-standing French institution and an automotive giant, particularly after its partnership with Japanese brand Nissan.

-The French and Japanese marques very much keep their own separate identities.
+The French and Japanese marques very much keep their own separate identities, though.
 Renault produces adventurously-styled cars in mainstream family market segments – such as hatchbacks, MPVs and SUVs.

-Renault’s bestselling cars are the Clio small hatchback, Megane medium hatch.
-Plus SUVs, such as the Captur and Kadjar, as well as the Scenic MPV.
+Renault’s best-selling cars are the Clio and Megane small and medium hatchbacks, family SUVs such as the Captur and Kadjar, as well as the Scenic MPV.